CirinAlex/UART-DMAcontroller-Memory-interconnected-via-APB/README.md

   - **TI_in** : signal driven by DMA controller to clear TI
   - **RI** : Reception completed interrupt driven by UART RX.
   - **RI_in** : signal driven by DMA controller to clear RI.
+  - **TXI** : Driven by DMA.
+Signals the external system that all the bytes from allocated memory buffer has been transmitted (transmission complete).
+  - **RXI** : Driven by DMA.
+Signals the external system that the allocated buffer for reception is full.

 ### Design and Dataflow
 The system is designed to operate at a clock frequency of 11.0592MHz.
 This frequency makes it easy to produce standard baud rates after divisions.\